An 18-week Online Certificate Giving You Tools to Address the Health Impacts of Climate Change

 This 18-week, online program for public health professionals and other learners is designed to equip you with the knowledge and proven strategies needed to increase your community’s resilience to the adverse health impacts of climate change and to communicate effectively about health effects of climate change to the public and policymakers.
 The Yale School of Public Health is pleased to offer the first online certificate on climate change and health from a US school of public health.
+Led by the Yale Center on Climate Change and Health, the certificate leverages advanced education tools and outstanding faculty to provide students with an unparalleled opportunity to learn and create change.

 Flexible Learning + Immediate ImpactThe three courses in the certificate equip you to address the mounting threat of climate change by enabling you to plan strategies to increase your community's resilience to the adverse health consequences of climate change and motivate positive changes in climate-related behaviors.